-The financial statements have been prepared on the going concern basis, which assumes that the Company will continue in operational existence for the foreseeable future.
+At 31 March 2024, the Company's total liabilities exceeded its total assets by USD 57,234 (2023: USD 52,273).
+The audited financial statements have been prepared on the going concern basis, which assumes that the Company will continue in operational existence for the foreseeable future.
 The validity of this assumption depends on the continued support of the parent as the Company is in a net current liability position.
-The directors are of the opinion that this support will be forthcoming over the next period.
-They therefore believe that it is appropriate for the financial statements to be prepared on the going concern basis.
+The directors are of the opinion that this support will be forthcoming over the next year and have obtained a letter of support dated 01 April 2024 to this effect from its Holding Company.
+They therefore believe that it is appropriate for the audited financial statements to be prepared on the going concern basis.